homer0/packages/packages/public/api-utils/README.md

 ### 🤘 Development

-As this project is part of the `packages` monorepo, it requires Yarn, and some of the tooling, like ESLint and Husky, are installed on the root's `package.json`.
+As this project is part of the `packages` monorepo, some of the tooling, like ESLint and Husky, are installed on the root's `package.json`.

-#### Yarn tasks
+#### NPM tasks

 | Task    | Description          |
 | ------- | -------------------- |